-Subject librarians work with faculty to teach research to classes in all disciplines.
+Research and instruction librarians work with faculty to teach research to classes in all disciplines.
 A friendly and expert face is usually available at the reference desk.
-S/he is also happy to chat online.
+Librarians are also happy to chat online.

 Frost Library offers numerous spaces for quite study and collaborative work, including a cafe with comfortable seating, food and drink, and a new balcony.